berluiscabrera2/focus-camera-php-project/README.md

 If you have any questions or need further clarification, please feel free to ask!

-## Project Overview

-This PHP-based application demonstrates:
-- Basic CRUD operations for customer management
-- Data validation and sanitization
-- Dependency injection for database connections
-- Inheritance in object-oriented programming

 ## Setup and Running the Application

 1. Make sure you have PHP (version 7.4 or higher) installed on your system.